Erkka visited FMI

 HEPPA-SOLARIS Workshop at Virginia Tech

-Pekka, Craig, and Esa in the Scientific Organising Committee for the 7th International HEPPA-SOLARIS Workshop.
+Pekka, Craig, and Esa are in the Scientific Organising Committee for the 7th International HEPPA-SOLARIS Workshop.
 The meeting will be held in Roanoke, VA, USA, on 11-15 June, 2018, with a very much CHAMOS-related scope: Influences of solar radiation and energetic particle precipitation on the atmosphere and climate.
 More information here.

 CHAMOS scientists at SGO Observatory Days